Credit Analyst Job Description Overview

 - Impeccable understanding of financial statements, ratios, and concepts

-To prepare yourself for this job, launch CFI’s Credit Analyst Courses!
+To prepare yourself for a job in credit analysis, launch CFI’s Credit Analyst Courses!

 Credit analysis is a very particular area revolving around a firm’s financial risk analysis.
 The procedure involves evaluating the risks that businesses involved in loan financing are likely to experience by initiating background research on the retail or commercial customer.
 In other words, a financier must perform due diligence on rating the credit of the borrower.